LIU Global FAQs

 2. Is there an application deadline?

-It is possible to transfer into LIU Global as a freshman, sophomore or junior.
+It is possible to transfer into LIU Global.
 LIU Global may accept transfer credits with a grade of "C" or better.
 If you have more than 24 transferable college credits, it is possible to begin your study at other LIU Global centers.
-Prospective students are encouraged to speak with an admissions counselor and LIU Global staff person for specific information.
+Prospective students are advised to speak with an admissions counselor and LIU Global staff person for specific information.

 4. Will you accept a GED?